Certora/Tutorials/04.Lesson_Declarations/Methods_Definitions_Functions/README.md

 Another reason to declare functions, even if they aren't `envfree`, is to make the specification more self-contained and readable.

-- [x] Read the documentation on [method declarations](https://certora.atlassian.net/wiki/spaces/CPD/pages/181960777/Method+Declarations) up to "Summary Declarations" (not including).
+- [x] Read the documentation on [method declarations](https://docs.certora.com/en/latest/docs/confluence/advanced/methods.html), especially subsections [Entries in the methods block](https://docs.certora.com/en/latest/docs/cvl/methods.html?highlight=methods#entries-in-the-methods-block) and [Which function calls are summarized](https://docs.certora.com/en/latest/docs/cvl/methods.html?highlight=methods#which-function-calls-are-summarized).
+Do not continue reading the "Summary Types" subsection.
 Notice that the documentation refers to things that we haven't learned yet.
 Don't worry; we will get to it in the future.

 This directory contains the three systems from the Lesson 1 Exercise.
 The interface implementations are the fixed versions (all the rules pass on them out of the box).